AnThienNguyen/amazon-clone/README.md

 You do not need to make an account to purchase an item.
 However, the order will not be saved and will not be displayed in the Orders page even after you log in.

+### Demo Account

+You can use this account for demo:

+> Email: testing@gmail.com
+> Password: abc123

-When checking out, you can use this card for testing:
+When checking out, use this card for testing:

 > CCN: 4242 4242 4242 4242
 > Date: 04/24
 > CVV: 242
 > Zip: 42424

 ### Installation